1414213/scwin2/README.md

 "OuterRadius": 0.1,
 "OverlapIgnoranceRadius": 0.5
 ```
-Works the same as *StickButtonCross*.&ensp;*OverlapIgnoranceRadius* specifies a distance, measured as a proportion of the trackpad's radius from its center to its edge, within which to not simulate diagonal input.&ensp;Its purpose is to hopefully make swiping feel more precise.
+Works the same as *StickButtonCross*.

 ### PadRadial
 ```